 Sell the House with Tenants Attached

-IF you’re going to sell the house with tenants attached, you’re going to want to make sure that everyone is aware of the situation.
+If you’re going to sell the house with tenants attached, you’re going to want to make sure that everyone is aware of the situation.
 The first thing you need to do is notify tenants of the impending sale.
 Of course, they could react negatively, so you need to be prepared to deal with that.
 Stick to the terms of the lease when needed.

-It’s good to point that even though you are selling your Tennessee house or property, your tenants have the right to stay there through the end of the current lease, regardless of whether or not it’s fixed-term or month-to-month.
+It’s good to point out that even though you are selling your Tennessee house or property, your tenants have the right to stay there through the end of the current lease, regardless of whether or not it’s fixed-term or month-to-month.
 Unless they violate the terms of the lease you have to honor that commitment and inform any potential buyer of those terms as well.
 You might be able to get the tenant to leave early if you negotiate with them, but they are under no obligation to do so.

 What Until Lease Expires